X01XX/UES-Forth/README.md

 ~A + ~B covers everything, with regions containing A, regions containing B, regions containing neither, NO regions containing A and B.
-Similar calculations of other pairs, exhibiting the same difference, can be intersected for a finer understanding.
+Similar calculations of other pairs, exhibiting the same difference, can be intersected for an improved understanding.
 Everything intersecting everything, is still everything.
 The arrangement of the underlying regions changes.

 The results are better with adjacent pairs, points on a logical <i>Edge</i>.